 - Median household income

-- Housing Vacancy Rate
+- Housing vacancy rate

 - Concentration of affordable housing units

+Note that labor force participation rate was removed as a revitalization impact market factor in 2021.
+More information about this change can be found in the methodology document below.
 In addition to being incentivized under the Community Revitalization Scoring Criteria within the Low-Income Housing Tax Credit Program, the RIA provides free and accessible data for the public to utilize to understand various trends and needs throughout Illinois communities.
 The rates and figures of all market factors used to determine RIAs are available for every census tract within Illinois by using the interactive map above.
 Rates and figures can be viewed by searching for or clicking on census tracts.

 IHDA believes that communities within or containing Moderate and High Revitalization Impact Areas may especially benefit from revitalization, or concerted community development planning.
 IHDA offers free technical assistance and planning services through its Community Revitalization Program.
 Individuals, local officials, and developers living or working in Moderate and High Revitalization Impact Areas are encouraged to learn more about and connect with the Community Revitalization Program.

-Contains a full listing of Revitalization Impact Areas by Census Tract throughout the state.
+Contains a full listing of Revitalization Impact Areas by census tract throughout the state.

 This document outlines the criteria for Community Revitalization Strategies under the Low-Income Housing Tax Credit Program, outlining the category’s Thresholds Requirements as well as Scoring Criteria for projects seeking points under the competitive 9% round.